The Brex Guide to Small Business Accounting & Bookkeeping

 To get the most out of accounting software, integrate as many of your other financial tools as possible.
 This includes your banking services, credit cards, payroll software, time tracking apps, and receipt apps.

 Doing this enables the software to automatically find and categorize your business activity.
 It can flag discrepancies, reconcile bank transactions, and adjust account balances.
 You can also generate financial reports in a few seconds.
 Let's take a deeper look at what this means.

-Outsourced small business accounting
+Outsourcing your small business accounting

 Keeping your own books